WindVeg/wind-change-on-plant-growth/README.md

 The "eleven.zip" contains the administrative divisions of China, which is used for **def china_map_feature()** in codes.

 After completing the previous steps, Figures 1 through 4 should be visualized in Spyder within a few seconds.

+# Data Verification
+You can verification the LAI dealing process by visualization of 'G:/CN05.1/month/0.25_month_onlychina.nc' in LAI data process.